Lanhubs/novabanq/api_contract.md

 ---

-## ⚠️ Not Yet Confirmed — Read Before Building Against These
+## ⚠️ Not Yet Confirmed — Read Before Building Against This

-Everything else in this document comes straight from the backend code.
+Everything else in this document has been confirmed against the backend code.
+One thing is still genuinely open:
-These five specifics are best-effort and need a quick confirmation from the backend engineer before the frontend hard-codes anything around
-them:

-1. **`POST /users/me/pin/reset` error codes** (Section 9, *Auth-related*) —
-   `PIN_ALREADY_SET` and `PIN_INVALID` are confirmed for
-   `POST /users/me/pin` and `POST /users/me/pin/verify` respectively.
-   The **reset** endpoint's own error codes haven't been checked against its actual implementation — treat them as a placeholder.
-2. **`balance_display`'s exact format** (Section 4, Section 8) — shown here as a
-   plain decimal string (`"57134.11"`): no thousands separator, no currency symbol.
-If the real response includes either, both the example in Section 4 and the "prefer `balance_display`" guidance in Section 8 need a small update.
-3. **`transaction_id` vs. `idempotency_key` formats** (Section 6) — the
-   examples use a UUIDv4 for `transaction_id` (confirmed — the ledger generates it as `str(uuid.uuid4())`) and a ULID for `idempotency_key` (taken from the request schema's example string, not independently confirmed).
-These are deliberately different fields for different purposes, but double-check whether the client is free to generate the key in *either* format or whether one is specifically required.
-4. **`XOF`'s display symbol** (Section 8) — shown as `CFA`.
-If the product
-   wants `F CFA`, `₣`, or something else instead, it's a one-line fix — but it should be a single fixed mapping the whole app uses.
-5. **`RATE_UNAVAILABLE` vs. `FX_PROVIDER_UNAVAILABLE`** (Section 5, Section 6, Section 9) —
-   both currently map to 502 and are documented here as interchangeable for UX purposes ("show a generic try-again message for either").
-If the product wants them to feel different to the user — e.g. one is worth an automatic retry sooner than the other — they should be split apart in this doc first.
+**`XOF`'s display symbol** (Section 8) — shown here as `CFA`.
+This is a product decision, not a technical one: confirm with the design lead whether `CFA`, `F CFA`, `₣`, or something else is correct before shipping it.
+Whichever symbol you land on, put it behind a single `symbolFor(Currency)` function (see Section 8) rather than hardcoding it at each call site, so changing it later is a one-line fix instead of a find-and-replace across the app.

 ---